Design a System in Simulink

 The top speed of the robot

-Run the model with a force input that starts motion, waits until the robot reaches a steady velocity, and then sets the input force to zero:
+Simulate the model with a force input signal that starts motion, waits until the robot reaches a steady velocity, and then sets the force to zero:

 Delete the existing step input and add a Pulse Generator block.